timescale/docs/mst/manage-backups.md

 Managed Service for TimescaleDB uses [`pghoard`][pghoard], a PostgreSQL backup daemon and restore tool, to store backup data in cloud object stores.
-The number of backups stored and the retention time of the backup depends on the service plan.
+The number of backups stored and the retention time of the backup depend on the service plan.

 <highlight type="important">